Difference Between Whole Life Insurance vs Term Life Insurance

 Key Differences Between Whole Life Insurance vs Term Life Insurance

-Both life insurance are popular choices in the market; let us discuss some of the major Difference Between Whole Life Insurance vs Term Life Insurance:
+Both life insurance are popular choices in the market; let us discuss some of the major differences:

-- Term insurance is a type of insurance scheme whereas the premium is paid by the insured for a fixed period of time and for a fixed tenure.
-Whereas, on the other hand in case of life insurance the insured needs to pay money throughout the life of the insured although in some cases the premium is paid on the insurance policy up to a specific period of time
+- Term insurance is a type of insurance scheme where the premium is paid by the insured for a fixed period of time and for a fixed tenure.
+Whereas, on the other hand, in the case of life insurance, the insured needs to pay money throughout the life of the insured, although in some cases, the premium is paid on the insurance policy up to a specific period of time

-- Under term insurance plan the premium amount which is paid by the insured is generally less when compared to whole life insurance which comes at a high monthly premium.
-Also, the premium amount of the term insurance depends on the age of the insured the earlier the insured will subscribe to the insurance policy the lesser is the amount of monthly premium paid out.
-Whereas, under whole life insurance the premium amount is high and also which is mostly because of the ancillary benefits which are provided by the insurance company on the amount insured and policy subscribed
+- Under a term insurance plan, the premium amount which is paid by the insured is generally less when compared to whole life insurance, which comes at a high monthly premium.
+Also, the premium amount of the term insurance depends on the age of the insured; the earlier the insured will subscribe to the insurance policy, the lesser is the amount of monthly premium paid out.
+Whereas, under whole life insurance, the premium amount is high and also which is mostly because of the ancillary benefits which are provided by the insurance company on the amount insured and policy subscribed

 Whole Life Insurance vs Term Life Insurance Comparison Table

-Below is the 4 topmost comparison between Whole Life Insurance vs Term Life Insurance:
+Below is the 4 topmost comparison between Whole Life Insurance and Term Life Insurance:

 Whole Life Insurance